Itheum/itheumcore-elrond-data-nft-marketplace/README.md

     );
 ```

 Endpoint that sets the value of the pause variable.
-This variable is used to determined whether minting Data NFT-FT is activated or not.
+This variable is used to determined whether the marketplace is paused (i.e. does not allow offers to be placed or redeemed)

 Call structure: "setIsPaused" + "@" + is_paused hex encoded.